NNTmux/newznab-tmux/README.md

  * If you are using the powerline statusbar, you will most likely need a patch font.
 The Consolas ttf from [powerline-fonts](https://github.com/jonnyboy/powerline-fonts) is the only one that I have found to be nearly complete and work with putty and Win7.
 The otf fonts should be fine, although I am not able to test.

- * You must edit any file that is called from **misc/testing/** in order for it to actually do something, and update_parsing is good for fixing a few releases everytime it runs, not a silver bullet though.

- * Take caution that Optimize is not running when you shut down the scripts, Optimize runs in window 2, pane 4.

- * Before submitting a bug report, please verify that you are running the current revision of nn+ and these scripts.
-Then include as much detail as possible.

- * Some scripts written by [cj](https://github.com/NNScripts/nn-custom-scripts) can help cleanup your db and remove unlinked parts.
-Another script [nevermind](http://pastebin.com/ibpi71iE) will help your db run a little faster/easier.
+ * Another script [nevermind](http://pastebin.com/ibpi71iE) will help your db run a little faster/easier.

  * I have included a few mysql scripts, [mysql-tuning-primer](https://launchpad.net/mysql-tuning-primer), [mysqlreport](http://hackmysql.com/mysqlreport) and [mysqltuner.pl](https://github.com/sunfoxcz/MySQLTuner-perl/blob/master/mysqltuner.pl) to assist in tuning your msql installation.
 They are locatated in the scripts folder.